 Example of a Dietetic Intervention

 An example would be a FODMAP diet (avoidance of Fermentable Oligo-Di-Monosaccharides and Polyols) being recommended for everyone.
-Such a diet, used to control the symptoms of irritable bowel syndrome and related or underlying conditions for some patients, would restrict fructose (fruits, honey, HFCS), lactose (from dairy), fructans (from wheat, garlic, onion, etc.), galactans (from beans, lentils, soybeans, etc.), polyols (sugar alcohols such as sorbitol, isomalt, etc. and many stone fruits like apricots, cherries, peaches, plums, nectarines, etc.).
+Such a diet, used to control the symptoms of irritable bowel syndrome and related or underlying conditions for some patients, would restrict fructose (fruits, honey, HFCS), lactose (from dairy, see lactose intolerance), fructans (from wheat, garlic, onion, etc.), galactans (from beans, lentils, soybeans, etc.), polyols (sugar alcohols such as sorbitol, isomalt, etc. and many stone fruits like apricots, cherries, peaches, plums, nectarines, etc.).
 So, as you can see many foods are restricted, including many healthy foods!